Civic Addressing - more than a number, it's a lifeline when you need it most

 Some hazards are with us all year round while others come and go with the seasons.

-Is there any help available for my neighbor who just lost everything in a house fire yesterday – who should I call?
+Is there any help available for my neighbour who just lost everything in a house fire yesterday – who should I call?

 Call 250-960-4400 (24/7) and request contact with the Regional District Emergency Management staff for the Evacuee Support Program.